matzeschreiber/matzeschreiber/README.md

 - 👋 Hi, I’m @matzeschreiber
-- 👀 I’m interested in crossfit, medidation and <b>FRONT END DEVELOPMENT</b>
+- 👀 I’m interested in crossfit, medidation and creative <b>FRONT END DEVELOPMENT</b>
 - 🌱 I’m currently learning react.js and next.js
 - 💞️ I’m looking to collaborate on magic
-- 📫 How to reach me [www.waggadash.com/kontakt](https://www.waggadash.com/kontakt) or [https://sushi.dev/team/ms](https://sushi.dev/team/ms)
+- 📫 How to reach me [www.waggadash.com/kontakt](https://www.waggadash.com/kontakt)
-- 🍣 I work for the awesome agency [Sushi Dev](https://sushi.dev)

 <!---
 matzeschreiber/matzeschreiber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.